Fruits

 Breadfruits (Artocarpus altilis) in Central Africa

-Synonyms A. communis, A. incises; Common names Kikwa ki santu Petelo (Kongo), arbre à pain (Fr.), breadfruit Description A tree up to 35m tall producing a wide crown.
+Synonyms A. communis, A. incises; Common names Kikwa ki santu Petelo (Kongo), arbre à pain (Fr.), breadfruit Description A tree up to 35m tall produces a wide crown.
 All parts of the tree produce a white, bitter latex.
 Fruits are…

 Indochina Dragon Plums from Hanoi streets

 The Indochina Dragon Plum (Dracontomelon duperreanum) is a genus of flowering plants in the family Anacardiaceae.
-In Vietnamese it is called: chi sấu).
-Dragon Plums are one of the most popular kind of trees on the side of Hanoi streets….
+In Vietnamese, it is called chi sấu).
+Dragon Plums are one of the most popular trees on the side of Hanoi streets.
+The fruits…

 African mammee apple in West- and Central Africa

-Common names Mafambu, dimbu dingi (dingi = gum, resin, incense) (Kongo), bokodji (Lingala), African mammee apple, oboto or djimbo (commerce).
-Scientif name: Mammea africana.
-Description A large forest tree up to 45 m tall with a straight, cylindrical trunk and…
+Common names are Mafambu, Dimbu dingi (dingi = gum, resin, incense) (Kongo), Bokodji (Lingala), African mammee apple, Oboto or Djimbo (commerce).
+Scientific name: Mammea africana.
+Description A large forest tree up to 45 m tall with a straight, cylindrical trunk…

 Marang fruits in Southeast-Asian Rainforests

-There is a number of local names for the tree and fruits of Artocarpus odoratissimus.
-In English it is simply called ‘Marang’, which is based on the Philippines’ common name for the fruit.
-Originally endemic to the region around Mindanao,…
+There are several local names for the tree and fruits of Artocarpus odoratissimus.
+In English, it is simply called ‘Marang’, which is based on the Philippines’ common name for this fruit.
+Originally endemic to the region around Mindanao, Sarawak, Kalimantan,…

 Cashew apples and -nuts in Goa, India

 Cashew trees (Anacardium occidentale) are native to areas around Northeastern Brazil.
-Portuguese colonists brought them around 1560 to Goa, India, from where they spread to Southeast-Asia and finally Africa.
-Therefore, cashew products got already a long history in Goa and…
+Portuguese colonists brought them around 1560 to Goa, India, from where they spread to Southeast Asia and Africa.
+Therefore, cashew products already have a long history in Goa and…

 Jujube trees at Ayutthaya in Thailand

-The Ayutthaya Historical Park covers the ruins of the old city of Ayutthaya, which was founded already in 850 AD by the Khmer and named after the Hindu holy city of Ajodhya.
-It was destroyed by Burmese in 1767 and…
+The Ayutthaya Historical Park covers the ruins of the old city, which was founded by the Khmer in 850 AD and named after the Hindu holy city of Ajodhya.
+The city was destroyed by the Burmese in 1767 and has…

 Trunk it – it’s Marula beer!

-Marula season in Southern Africa is normally in February each year.
-When Marulas (Sclerocarya birrea) are getting ripe, they are turning from green to yellow and fall from the female Marula trees.
-On the ground they are ripening up fully…
+Marula season in Southern Africa typically occurs in February of each year.
+When Marulas (Sclerocarya birrea) get ripe, they turn from green to yellow and fall from the female Marula trees.
+On the ground, they ripen fully and will start…

 Buffalo thorn tree – an icon in Southern Africa

-Buffalo thorn tree (Ziziphus mucronata) is called in Afrikaans “Blinkblaar-wag-‘n-bietjie” for its shiny leaves and two thorns, which are holding people back when getting caught by them.
+The Buffalo thorn tree (Ziziphus mucronata) is called in Afrikaans “Blinkblaar-wag-‘n-bietjie” for its shiny leaves and two thorns, which hold people back when getting caught by them.
 The shrub or tree has got distinctive zigzag branchlets with pairs of two…

 Greenthorn tree and its uses

-The Greenthorn tree (Balanites maughamii) is easily recognizable in Southern Africa due to its triangular, fluted or buttressed trunk.
+The Greenthorn tree (Balanites Maugham) is easily recognizable in Southern Africa due to its triangular, fluted, or buttressed trunk.
 Its spines are green like its twigs and often forked.
-It is very spiny and hard to climb.
+It is very spiny and challenging to climb.
 It mainly grows…

 Harvesting and opening Nipa Palm fruits